eriklarsondev/devfolio/README.md

 # Devfolio

-A scalable headless WordPress theme optimized for managing your portfolio content
+A scalable headless WordPress theme designed for managing your portfolio content